Mastersam07/mastersam07/README.md

 ## 📚 Articles and Talks

-I enjoy discussing Flutter and sharing insights with others.
-If you're looking for a speaker or panellist for your event, please contact me!
+I enjoy discussing Flutter, mobile engineering, tooling and sharing insights with others.
+If you're looking for a speaker or panelist for your event, please contact me!

 ## ❤️ Fan of Open Source